-Earlier this week I posted an interview with Mary Jo Reutter who won the TAGIE award for Excellence in Game Design in November of 2010 and you can see that article HERE.
+Earlier this week I posted an interview with Mary Jo Reutter who won the TAGIE award for Excellence in Game Design in November of 2010.
 But now it’s time to take a peek at some of her games and Mary Jo has AGAIN been nice enough to share some tidbits about how the games changed from her initial prototype – which is something I always find interesting!

 First up, Laundry Jumble by Educational Insights.
 While this game has roots in the 1967 game Feeley Meeley I think that the updated theme is adorable.
 During the game players select a card with an image of an article of clothing on it.
 They reach into the “dryer” and try to feel around to find the correct fabric item.
 If they do, the player gets to keep the card.
 If you pull the “Skunk’s Undies” you need to return a card you’ve already collected. (ugh!)
 Regardless, of whether you pull the correct item or not, it goes right back into the dryer so there’s always tons of stuff in there.